 Frequently asked questions about the impact of the Russia-Ukraine war

-Russia attacked Ukraine on 24 February and launched a full-scale war.
+Russia attacked Ukraine on 24 February 2022 and launched a full-scale war.
 This page contains frequently asked questions about the consequences of the war in Ukraine.
-The page will be updated and expanded as necessary.

 Entry into Finland